-The volunteer shifts in our Nanaimo office are from 1 pm to 5 pm weekdays.
-We have regular, once-a-week shifts (scheduled) as well as on-call (back-up) positions.
+The volunteer shifts in our Nanaimo Intergroup Central Office are from 1 pm to 5 pm weekdays.
+We have regular, once-a-week shifts (scheduled) as well as on-call (backup) positions.
 Three months of sobriety is suggested and training is provided.
 The duties include: answering phones, setting up 12-step calls, selling literature to people walking into the office, receiving financial contributions, etc. To sign up or find out more information, please click HERE.

 home phone volunteers

 The home phone volunteers phone numbers are listed on our answering machine for after-hours callers.
 Intergroup Central Office is closed from 5 pm to 9 am weekdays and all weekends.
 It is during this time when the home phone volunteers would receive calls.
 This is a scheduled position.
 Each home phone volunteer is given a specific day on the answering machine, E.g. “Monday call (250) 753-XXXX”.
 Training and reference materials are provided.
 The duties include: arranging 12-step calls, providing meeting information, sharing your experience, strength and hope, etc. Three months of sobriety is suggested.
 To sign up or find more information, please click HERE.

 We are currently in need of an editor for the Pass It On newsletter.
 No further issues will be available until the position is filled.
 If you are interested, please email HERE or call the Intergroup Central Office at 250-753-7513.

 Our local Pass it On newsletter is always in need of volunteer contributors.
 It’s primary purpose is to carry the AA message to the alcoholic who still suffers through printed content.
 Contributions can include articles, opinion pieces, personal stories, comics, and visual art.
 Much like the Grapevine our newsletter can be accessed online at nanaimoaa.org in pdf format, or collected in hard-copy at Intergroup Central Office.